sametsoekel/plasteR/README.md

 # plasteR <img src="https://github.com/sametsoekel/plasteR/blob/master/logo.png?raw=true" align="right" height=145/>

+## Overview

 An R package to be at a predictive war with missing &amp; noisy data and outliers.
+**plasteR** is an open source package for annoying data in R environment. **plasteR** provides predictive machine learning models *(prediction algorithm can be optional)* to find each missing value of each variable and makes.
+Other methods of dealing with data corruption is added to the **plasteR** package day-to-day.

 ## Installation